marynablynk/blynk-particle-integration-withbp/README.md

 # Blynk IoT
 Particle has teamed up with Blynk to create a webhook integration with the [Blynk IoT platform](https://blynk.io/?utm_source=particle&utm_medium=referral&utm_campaign=integr&utm_content=docs).

 Blynk is a low-code IoT software platform for connecting devices to the cloud, building mobile apps to remotely control and monitor them, and managing users and IoT devices at any scale.
-To vizialize data and ineract with devices Blynk offers native mobile apps for iOS and Android and the web dashboard, that can be built with drag-and-drop constructor, eliminating the need to write code for the front end.
+To visualize data and interact with devices, Blynk offers native mobile apps for iOS and Android and a web dashboard that can be built with a drag-and-drop constructor, eliminating the need to write code for the front end.
 Blynk also includes built-in functionality for over-the-air firmware updates, device provisioning, advanced device and user management tools, alerts and notifications, automations, and data analytics.

 ![alt text](https://raw.githubusercontent.com/marynablynk/blynk-particle-integration/main/images/blynk-particle-logos.png "Particle Blynk Logo")